Towards Mitigating Architecture Overfitting on Distilled Datasets: Conclusion

 \section{Conclusion}

 This paper studies architecture overfitting when we train models on distilled datasets.
-We propose a series of approaches in both architecture designs and training schemes which can be adopted together to mitigate this issue.
-Our methods are efficient, generic and can improve the performance when training on a small real dataset directly.
-We believe that our work can help extend dataset distillation for applications in more real-world scenarios.
-Recognizing the existing disparity in performance between training on distilled data and the original training set, our future work will focus on exploring methods to further enhance performance.
+To mitigate this issue, we propose a series of approaches based on the intuition that the large model can act as an implicit ensemble of small models.
+These methods also exhibit a smoothing effect from different aspects.
+Our methods are efficient and generic, and can improve the performance when training on a small real dataset directly.
+We believe that our work can help extend the utility of distilled datasets in more real-world scenarios.
+Recognizing that this work only mitigates architecture overfitting in the evaluation stage, our future work will focus on developing a more generalizable dataset distillation algorithm to address this issue in essence.